RDF-Molecules/FuhSen-reactive/README.md

 .travis.yml, build.sbt, Dockerfile, start_fuhsen.sh

 ### Install from the Docker image
-A Docker image containing Fuhsen can be built from the Docker file or pulled from the Lidakra Repository on Docker Hub.
+A Docker image containing MINTE can be built from the Docker file or pulled from the Lidakra Repository on Docker Hub.
 Once the image has been downloaded or created the configuration file in conf/application.conf must be changed in order to provide the keys for the data sources used by Fuhsen and also to update the url of the Silk Workbench.
 The config file must be provided in a Docker data volume loaded with the config file.
 As an example copy the config file in